EXPLAINER: What would a Russian bond default mean?

 WHY ARE PEOPLE SAYING RUSSIA IS LIKELY TO DEFAULT?

-On Wednesday, Russia faces an interest payment of $117 million on two bonds denominated in dollars.
+On Wednesday, Russia faces another interest payment, this for $117 million on two bonds denominated in dollars.

 WHAT DOES THE FINE PRINT SAY?